In all fairness we were in Nusa Penida during their wet season.

 Except the scooter couldn’t handle it, shit went flying and we fell over in this order: me, louise, bike.
 After the initial shock and making sure the other was okay we broke out in a fit of laughter.

 Seriously????
 How did no one warn us about this?!

 Now covered in scratches and mud we said screw it!
 We moved the bike out of the way into a patch of grass, took the key and left it.

-We walked the rest of the way until we reached Broken Bay.
-While walking we saw many locals driving back and forth on that terrible road, sometimes with 3 people and a baby.
+We walked the rest of the way until we reached Broken Bay watching many locals driving back and forth on that terrible road, sometimes with 3 people and a baby.
 Louise and I kept looking at each other with puzzled looks, repeating “how??” every time someone would zip past us.

 I guess that “road” is expert level and we are no experts.

 Broken Bay was really beautiful and is the first thing you come across on the way to Angel’s Billabong.
 You can walk all around the natural arch and the views are stunning from every angle.

 Based on the instagram photos I was pretty excited to see and potentially swim in Angel’s BIllabong.
 Plus I wanted to rinse off and clean out all of my new battle wounds.
 However, due to the rainy season it was no instagram photo.
 The sea was very rough and the huge waves were crashing into the muddy, murky water that is normally clear.